What is Last Mile Delivery? Complete Guide 2025

 4. Improved customer satisfaction

 The products have been compiled and are ready to leave the warehouse or fulfillment center.
-However, without last-mile delivery, shifting products from the transportation hub to the customer’s residence will not be possible.
+However, without last-mile package delivery, shifting products from the transportation hub to the customer’s residence will not be possible.

 5. Adapting to the technological change

-Technologies like artificial intelligence, automation, delivery robots, drone delivery, and self-driving cars are being explored.
+Technologies like artificial intelligence, last-mile automation, delivery robots, drone delivery, and self-driving cars are being explored.
 Additionally, significant investments are being made in route optimization software and other cost-effective delivery solutions.

 What is the Last Mile Problem?